-The Berghia nudibranch is Nature’s one true solution to an Aiptasia invasion.
-With the correctly sized Berghia colony and time, the Berghia are quite capable of eliminating every Aiptasia from your tank.
+The Berghia nudibranch is Nature’s one true solution to an Aiptasia anemone invasion.
+With the correctly sized Berghia colony and time, the Berghia nudibranch is quite capable of eliminating every Aiptasia from your aquarium.

 But bear in mind, our reef tanks are not part of nature.
-They are constructs create to mimic nature and as such, care must be taken to ensure that the proper conditions exist for the Berghia to be successful.
+They are constructs create to mimic a natural environment and as such, care must be taken to ensure that the proper conditions exist for the Berghia to be successful.
 This includes proper water parameters, careful handling and the absence of aggressive predators that may harm the Berghia.